lilian-pouliquen/bot-lg/README.md

 ### 2.1.
 For your Discord server

 1. [Create a Discord application](https://discord.com/developers/applications)
-2. In the OAuth2 tab:
+1. In the OAuth2 tab:
     1. Select the "bot" scope
-   2. Select the following bot permissions:
+    1. Select the following bot permissions:
        - Manage Roles
+       - Manage Channels
-      - View Channels
+       - Read messages/View Channels
        - Send Messages
+       - Manage Messages
        - Embed Links
        - Read Message History
-      - Mention Everyone
+       - Add Reactions
+       - Use Slash Commands
        - Mute Members
-      - Deafen Members
-      - Move Members
-3. Add your new bot to your Discord server using the generated link
+1. Add your new bot to your Discord server using the generated link

 Note: Please, be sure to keep your bot token to fill the app/config.json file later.